Nolan_Ryan_Tiger_Stadium_1990.jpg: Chuck Andersenderivative work: Delaywaves talk, CC BY 2.0, via Wikimedia Commons

 Some of the most famous no-hitters in baseball history include:

-A perfect game is a special type of no-hitter that occurs when a pitcher does not allow any opposing player to reach base at all, whether by hit, walk, or error.
+Let's discuss excatly what is a perfect game in baseball - A perfect game is a special type of no-hitter that occurs when a pitcher does not allow any opposing player to reach base at all, whether by hit, walk, or error.
 In other words, every batter who comes to the plate is retired without ever reaching base.
-This is an incredibly rare feat, and it has only been accomplished 23 times in Major League Baseball history.
+This is an incredibly rare baseball feat, and it has only been accomplished 23 times in Major League Baseball history.

 Some of the most famous perfect games in baseball history include: